Hypersaline lakes beneath the Devon Ice Cap

 Lakes have been isolated from the outer world for at least 120 thousand years and may contain unique life forms.
 Thus far there are not known any other similar lakes in the world.

 Subglacial lakes are not too rare.
 There are known more than 400 such lakes under the ice sheets of Antarctica and several such lakes under the ice sheet of Greenland and some other places.

 These lakes are squeezed between the ground and an enormous ice shield.
-Some of these lakes are small, isolated worlds without contact to the outside world.
+Some of these lakes are small, isolated worlds without contact with the outside world.
 Famous are the Blood Falls in Antarctica – a seep from one such amazing subglacial waterbody, which has been isolated from the outside world for more than one million years.

 These lakes are in eternal darkness and cold – but there happen to be living beings in them.
 Such discovery was made in 2014 in the isolated Subglacial Lake Whillans, Antarctica.
-Discovery was nothing too “serious” – just microorganisms, but, nevertheless, these microorganisms are very interesting to science and our understanding about the genesis of life in general.
+Discovery was nothing too “serious” – just microorganisms, but, nevertheless, these microorganisms are very interesting to science and our understanding of the genesis of life in general.

 Normally such lakes could exist if the temperature at the base of the glacier is above the melting point.
 Even in the harsh climate of Antarctica, these lakes are not frozen thanks to the isolation of the thick ice layer above them and warmth from the ground – geothermal heating.
 Under the pressure of the ice shield, the freezing temperature is a little bit below zero.